fireproof-storage/fp-website/posts/trade-up-to-fireproof.md

   - finance
   - architecture
 ---
 Being a professional trader is a demanding job.
 Traders must navigate a complex ecosystem of real-time data, split second decisions, layered strategies and algorithms.
-According to [Investopedia](https://www.investopedia.com/articles/investing/091714/5-skills-traders-need.asp), professional traders need five primary skills:

-> *Research, Analysis, Focus, Self Control, Records Keeping*

-Unlike many other professions, solid skills aren't the only ingredients required for success.
+According to [Investopedia](https://www.investopedia.com/articles/investing/091714/5-skills-traders-need.asp), professional traders need five primary skills: *Research, Analysis, Focus, Self Control, & Records Keeping.* Unfortunately, solid skills aren't the only ingredients required for success.
 You need ***a winning strategy***, and creating one requires:

 > *Creativity, the right tools, and no small amount of luck!*